 Previous support for schools came from donations and individual funds.
 In 2018 One Pencil Project established 501(c)(3) and since has begun vigorously fundraising.

 commitment to COMMUNITIES through clean water & Community development

-Helen began collaborating with the University of New Mexico’s Engineers Without Borders (EWB) in 2009.
-Her goal was to find an organization who used sustainable practices in their work and aimed to create local community ownership of development projects.
-As of 2018, two fully functioning wells have been installed in the Tsimane territory.
+One Pencil began a collaboration with University of New Mexico’s Engineers Without Borders (EWB) in 2009.
+The goal was to find an organization who used sustainable practices in their work and aimed to create local community ownership of development projects.
+As of 2018, two fully functioning wells have been installed in the Tsimane territory of Bolivia.
 These wells are dug and maintained through community support.
 Community members are trained on how to maintain and repair the well, and all parts can be purchased at low costs in San Borja (a neighboring market town).
 You can learn more about UNM-EWB HERE:

 Moving forward, One Pencil hopes to begin supporting UNM-EWB’s efforts financially.
 One Pencil also aims to begin working on repairing wells in Namibian communities that have fallen into disrepair.